This is Rudy Giuliani and this is the Rudy Giuliani show.

 One of the best.

-Democrats like Bernie Sanders and Elizabeth Warren continue to peddle the line the claim that you're trying to cut social security despite repeated promises to protect it.
+Democrats like Bernie Sanders and Elizabeth Warren continue to pedal the lie, the claim that you're trying to cut social security, despite your repeated promises to protect it.

-Why do you think they keep pushing this in for misinformation and literally terrorizing the elderly in America that sadly keep watching very misleading mainstream media?
+Why do you think they keep pushing this misinformation and literally terrorizing the elderly in America that sadly keep watching the very misleading mainstream media?

 I love your question.

-I should have called you almost first, but I love these questions also.
+I should have called you almost first, but I love your question.

 But it's such a good question.